RVI Technical Analysis & Relative Vigor Index Signals

 Created by John Ehler

-The RVI combines the older concepts of technical analysis with modern digital signal processing theories & filters to create a practical & useful indicator.
+The RVI combines the older concepts of technical analysis with modern digital signal processing theories & filters to create a practical & useful technical indicator.

 The basic principle behind it is simple -